Go Back

 • Have the app?
 Unlock AccuWeather Alerts™ with Premium+

-Several smaller storm systems have brought brief rounds of rain to parts of the region in recent weeks, leading to short-lived rises in water levels along the Ohio River and the middle and lower Mississippi.
-However, after each storm passed and the brief rise in water moved downstream, levels quickly fell again, continuing to disrupt tug and barge traffic.
+Several smaller storm systems have brought brief rounds of rain to parts of the region in recent weeks, leading to short-lived rises in water levels along the Ohio River and the middle and lower Mississippi Valley.
+However, after each storm passed and the brief rise in water moved downstream, levels quickly fell again and continued to disrupt tug and barge traffic.

 More to Read: